AlHood/WhiskyApp/README.md

 API can be viewed on isomnia @ localhost:3000/api/locations ensure steps above have been followed and webpack,nodmon,mongod are running and db has been populated with seeds.

+locations can be found by ObectId, use above instructions to find all, grab an object id, will look something like

+58ea5f28c64230cb3bbf2c24

+you can then use isomia to get a single location localhost:3000/api/locations/58ea5f28c64230cb3bbf2c24

+remember to reseed your db if you haven't already mongo < seeds.js

+this may be refactored later to use place_id

 # Users are now available via API: